br-cz/br-cz/README.md

 ![Oh!
 (1)](https://github.com/user-attachments/assets/bf802ccc-21cb-4064-9290-8d52df8fb7e1)

 I'm a Junior Computer Science Student and a Software Developer passionate about creating scalable and efficient solutions.
-Nothing beats solving a problem I've been stuck on for ages besides seeing my work enrich the lives of people who use it!
+Nothing beats solving a problem I've been stuck on for ages, besides seeing my work enrich the lives of people who use it.

 Aside from creating solutions to make life just a bit easier, you might catch me:
 - Traveling the world ✈️